projectsveltos/sveltos/docs/template/template_generic_examples.md

         namespace: default
     ```

 By adding the special annotation (`projectsveltos.io/template: "true"`) to a ConfigMap named _info_ (also in the _default_ namespace), we can define a template within it.

-Find the template below.
+Find the example template below.

 !!! example "Example - ConfigMap Definition"
     ```yaml